 Duct Insulation: $75/unit

-It depends on where you live and what type of panels you're installing.
+It depends on your home's location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Florence, your best time to install solar panels is in the spring and fall.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Florence, the average amount someone can save is $1,455 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.